 Pay it forward

-Sometimes, the best course of action towards sobriety is through helping others figure their way out of drug abuse.
+Sometimes, the best course of action toward sobriety is to help others figure their way out of drug abuse.
 As a fellow survivor, you know how difficult it is to be stuck in the same loop.

 The data gathered in the study also reported impressive findings from a number of studies exploring the relationships of volunteering and health.
 In addition, older volunteers have reported positive effects on their moods closely linked to their newfound sense of purpose.

 When you help others, you remove the focus from yourself for a brief moment.
 This will help you redirect your own energy towards another individual in need.
-Performing volunteer work also helps you in socializing with fellow volunteers and distracting yourself from your own problems and worries.
+Performing volunteer work also helps you socialize with fellow volunteers and distract yourself from your own problems and worries.

-In the same manner, sharing experiences of drug use and strategies in staying faithful recovery plans can be beneficial for you and your peers in preventing possible relapse.
+In the same manner, sharing experiences of drug use and strategies for staying faithful to recovery plans can be beneficial for you and your peers in preventing possible relapse.

 Visiting sober living houses